Experiencing the Power of the Gospel

 Also, if your question is about the bible study lessons, please state the lesson number and which page (if any) that you are referencing.

-The major idea of discovering our assurance of salvation will revolve around the core issues that concern people these days like: Being Judged, Faith, Works, Grace, and Law keeping.
-We are talking about “how” the believer understands the reason that he/she is entitled to enter heaven.
+The major idea of discovering our assurance of salvation will revolve around the core issues that concern people these days like: being Judged, Faith, Works, Grace, and Law keeping.
+We are talking about “how” the believer understands the reason that he/she is entitled to enter the kingdom of heaven.

-In the bible we will find 2 sets of texts that when read by itself on the surface, may seem to contradict each other.
+In the bible we will find 2 sets of texts, that when you read it by itself on the surface, it may seem to contradict each other.
 So, we will start our discussion with a comparison of these groups of texts below in the table charts:

 Are we judged as Christians or not?